-360 361 1.
-As with Lenders under Multifamily Accelerated Processing (MAP), Lenders under the Section 232 Healthcare Program must have and maintain a Quality Control Plan (OC Plan) for underwriting and construction loan administration, if applicable, of their FHA-insured mortgages.
-Objectives and guidance on requirements of Quality Control Plans is promulgated are promulgated by MACODMACOD's COB, which is responsible for the approval of the QC Plan and for monitoring of the Section 232 Lender's performance in accordance with the QC Plan.
-However, additional QC Plan requirements for Section 232 Lenders are set forth below.
+- 1. As with Lenders under Multifamily Accelerated Processing (MAP), Lenders under the Section 232 Healthcare Program must have and maintain a Quality Control Plan (QC Plan) for underwriting and construction loan administration, if applicable, of their FHA-insured mortgages.
+Objectives and guidance on requirements of Quality Control Plans is promulgated by MACOD, which is responsible for the approval of the QC Plan and for monitoring of the Section 232 Lender's performance in accordance with the QC Plan. - 2.
+The QC Plan must clearly describe the requirements for the Section 232 loan origination, underwriting and construction loan administration.
+The QC Plan must also state the actions the Lender will take to assure acceptable management and comprehensive risk reduction in the lending process. - 3.
+The Lender may submit the Section 232 QC Plan as part of an overall QC Plan that also incorporates the QC Plan for MAP activity, since by definition, a Section 232 Lender is also a MAP-Approved Lender.
+Regardless, the Section 232 QC Plan follows the same format and requirements required of the MAP QC Plan and MAP required QC Reviews, in accordance with MACOD requirements.
+Accordingly,